-How To Diagnose Yeast Infection?
+How to Diagnose a Yeast Infection

 Based on this test and a simple physical examination, the doctor can detect an infection.
 In very few cases where diagnosis is difficult, the swab may be sent to a lab for culture analysis and positive confirmation of the causative organism.

-How To Treat Yeast Infection While Pregnant?
+How to Treat a Yeast Infection While Pregnant

 Based on the degree of the infection, your doctor will prescribe antifungal medication that is applied topically.
-Since oral medications have been linked to increased risk of contracting congenital disorders such as autism in your baby, they are not prescribed.
-Even when they are prescribed in rare cases, it is only after the second or third trimester or after childbirth and while breastfeeding.
+Since oral medications have been linked to increased risk of congenital disorders such as autism in your baby, they are not prescribed.
+Even when they are prescribed in rare cases, it is only after the second or third trimester, or after childbirth and while breastfeeding.

-The treatment of yeast overgrowth is a three step process that involves:
+The treatment of yeast overgrowth is a three-step process that involves:

-- Bringing the overgrowth under control or killing the fungus
+- Bringing the overgrowth under control, or killing the fungus

 - Taking probiotics to restore the balance of good bacteria that prevent yeast infections